Salient Object Detection: A Survey: Survey of the State of the Art

+Some works have defined patch uniqueness as its global contrast with other patches~\cite{goferman2012context}.
+Intuitively, a patch is considered to be salient if it is remarkably distinct from its most similar patches, while their spatial distances are taken into account.
+Similarly, Borji and Itti computed local and global patch rarity in RGB and LAB color spaces and fused them to predict fixation locations~\cite{borji2012exploiting}.
 In a recent work~\cite{margolinmakes}, Margolin~\etal~propose to define the uniqueness of a patch by measuring its distance to the average patch based on the observation that distinct patches are more scattered than non-distinct ones in the high-dimensional space.
-To further incorporate the patch distributions on each single image, the uniqueness of a patch is measured by projecting its path to the average patch onto the principal components of the image.
-To this end, the saliency score of a patch $p_x$ centered at pixel $x$ is defined as
+To further incorporate the patch distributions, the uniqueness of a patch is measured by projecting its path to the average patch onto the principal components of the image.